-Prepare a bundt pan: Spray the inside and tube of a 12-cup (3-quart) nonstick bundt pan with cooking spray and set aside.
+Prepare a 12-cup bundt pan.
+Spray the inside and tube of a 12-cup nonstick bundt pan with cooking spray and set aside.
 Arrange a rack in the middle and a rack in the lower third of the oven.
 Heat to 350°F.

-Melt the chocolate: Place the semisweet chocolate into a microwave-safe bowl and heat at medium power, in 20-second bursts and stirring between each burst, until the chocolate has melted, 90 to 100 seconds total.
+Melt the chocolate.
+Place the semisweet chocolate into a microwave-safe bowl and heat at medium power, in 20-second bursts and stirring between each burst, until the chocolate is just melted, 90 to 100 seconds total.
 Stir well and set aside to cool to room temperature while you start putting the cake together.
-Microwaved melted chocolate does not look melted and holds its shape while still very hot and melted on the inside, so be careful not to overheat but make sure it is fully melted.

-Add the flour mixture to the egg mixture: Add the flour mixture to the egg mixture and mix at low to medium-low speed until combined.
+Add the flour mixture to the egg mixture.
+Add the flour mixture to the egg mixture and mix on low to medium-low speed until combined.
 Scrape down the sides and the bottom of the bowl.

-Make the glaze: Finely chop the milk or white chocolate and place in a heatproof bowl; set aside.
+Make the glaze.
+Place the milk or white chocolate and place in a heatproof bowl; set aside.
 Place the cream in a microwave-safe bowl and heat until it is very hot and almost boiling, in 20-second blasts, being careful not to let it spill or bubble over, about 1 minute total.
 Pour the hot cream over the chocolate and let stand until the chocolate is melted, about 2 to 3 minutes.
 Whisk until smooth and very thick yet pourable.

-Remove the cake pan and glaze the cake: Lift the pan from the cake.
+Remove the cake pan and glaze the cake.
+Lift the pan from the cake.
 Gently pour the glaze over the top of the cake and allow it to drip down the sides liberally.
-Allow the glaze to dry and set for about 15 minutes before serving.
+Let the glaze dry and set for about 15 minutes before serving.